stevenlriv/php-skit/README.md

 A simple php toolset to launch almost any project in less than 24 hours.

-## Folder/Files Structure

-- config/ script configuration before deployment.
-Most are enviroment variables
-- public/ php/html files that are included from index.php and templates for some classes
-- src/ all php files required for the toolset to work
-- index.php web server router

 ## Installation

 ### For production installation

-Install php-skit on an app deploment enviroment like Digital Ocean.
+Install php-skit on an app deployment enviroment like Digital Ocean.
 Follow the steps below:

 1. Set debug to false on "config/debug.php"

 2. Generate new private keys.
 You can learn below how to do it.

-3. Update the rest of the configuration variables that are not enviroment variables.
+3. Update the configuration variables that are not enviroment variables.
 They can be found on "config/general.php"

+4. Upload MySQL.sql to your database

+5. Remove "config/_debugEnviromentVariables.php"

+6. Deploy to Digital Ocean

-4. Make sure to add every single enviroment variable to that app enviroment.
-All required enviroment variables can be found in "config/_debugEnviromentVariables.php".
-On production this file will not work.
+7. Make sure to add every single enviroment variable to Digital Ocean app.
+Examples of all required enviroment variables can be found in "config/_debugEnviromentVariables.php".

-5. Upload MySQL.sql to your database & remove "config/_debugEnviromentVariables.php"
+8. Done!

 ### For local installation